 At heart, the overall issue was the constitutionality of the British Parliament’s ability to tax the colonists.
 The American colonists and British Parliament had widely differing views over colonial rights and British authority.

-Why Did the Stamp Act Anger the Colonists?
+How Did the Stamp Act Lead to the American Revolution?

 Prior to the Stamp Act, the primary method of British taxation on the colonies was on import duties to help regulate trade.
 Though certainly a tax, the duties initially weren’t designed to bring in much revenue.
 They were mainly there to help regulate and encourage trade between the colonies and Britain.

 The colonists viewed these acts as an external tax, or taxes on products they imported.
 Britain had never before imposed an internal tax, or taxes on items directly made, produced, or disseminated from the colonies.
-Only colonial legislatures in which the colonists were locally represented were seen to have that ability.
+Colonists only accepted local colonial legislatures to have that ability.

-All this changed with the Stamp Act which was widely-considered an internal tax by the colonists.
-The tax was designed to be spread across the entirety of the colonial social classes, instead of merely drawing the ire of the wealthiest members.3
+All this changed with the Stamp Act which colonists widely-considered as an internal tax.
+Parliament designed the act to tax across the entirety of the colonial social classes, instead of merely drawing the ire of the wealthiest members.3

 However, those who ended up bearing the largest burden of the Stamp Act tax were lawyers, printers, and merchants.4 These people also happened to form the most literate portion of the colonists.